Welcome to UNLV’s Fall 2020 Virtual Undergraduate Research Symposium!

 Information for Symposium Participants

-- OUR’s Fall 2020 Virtual Undergraduate Research Symposium is an asynchronous event that will run from Monday, November 16th to Friday, November 20th.
+- OUR’s Fall 2020 Virtual Undergraduate Research Symposium is a synchronous and asynchronous event that will run from Monday, November 16th to Friday, November 20th.

 - Please download the academic program to familiarize yourself with UNLV research conducted at the undergraduate level.
 Browse through our academic program web pages and engage with our student researchers via the comment function; ask questions, comment, and provide feedback!

 - Presentations are categorized following a three-tier organizational structure.
 First, presentations are organized by two broader academic disciplines: AHS – Arts, Humanities, and Social Sciences and HNSE – Health and Natural Sciences and Engineering.
-Second, each presentation appears under either oral, which consists of lightning and podium talks, or poster.
-Finally, a group of 4 to 6 presentations make up sessions.
+Second, each presentation appears as a lightning talk presentation, podium presentation, performance/exhibition, or poster.
+Finally, a group of 2 to 6 presentations make up sessions.